Skip to main content

 Rybelsus is from the class of medicines called GLP-1 receptor agonists (glucagon-like peptide-1 receptor agonists).
 Rybelsus works to lower blood sugar (glucose) levels by increasing how much insulin is released and decreasing glucagon secretion.
 It also may slow gastric emptying after eating.

-Rybelsus tablets contain the same active ingredient (semaglutide) as Wegovy injection and Ozempic injection.
-Wegovy is approved for weight management, and Ozempic is approved for type 2 diabetes.
+Rybelsus tablets contain semaglutide, the same active ingredient in Wegovy injection and Ozempic injection.
+Wegovy is approved for weight loss management, and Ozempic is approved for type 2 diabetes.

 This is not all the information you need to know about Rybelsus (semaglutide) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.